-Chicago Defective Product Lawyers
+Chicago Product Liability Lawyers

 A product liability suit can be filed against those who are responsible for introducing a dangerous product into the marketplace, including the manufacturer, the marketer, and independent firms who were hired to test the safety of a product.